-The Better Business Bureau cautions to be wary of any contractor that demands full payment upfront or asks to have payments made to an individual rather than a company.
+The Better Business Bureau cautions homeowners to be wary of any contractor who demands full payment upfront or asks to have payments made to an individual rather than a company.
 A contractor’s vehicle should include the company’s name and phone number.

-Resist high-pressure sales tactics, such as only getting an offered deal if the contractor is hired on the spot.
+Resist high-pressure sales tactics.
 If possible use a credit card for added protection.
 Otherwise, pay by check, but never in cash.
 And get everything in writing.